 *Disclaimer: This article contains some affiliate links, any purchases you make are unaffected but I may receive a small commission at no extra cost to you to help me keep this blog running – thanks.

 Cote d’argent translated literally means, ‘the silver coast’, and it refers to the 200km-long stretch of soft, sandy coastline in South West France.
 Hourtin Plage, in the Aquitaine region, is a popular holiday destination in summer thanks to its seemingly-endless stretch of sandy dune-guarded coastline that lures surfers and body boarders.
 Unlike bigger surfy towns, this small-scale, family-friendly town has a really inclusive, welcoming vibe, with a splattering of surf-minded shops to scout out and a handful of restaurants.

 The surf here is powerful and lifeguards fiercely guard the safe bathing areas to prevent the current getting the better of swimmers.
 When the tide is high, there’s a bit of a ‘shore dump’ experience, but when it’s low, there are easier places to paddle with little ones.
-If you’re careful though, there’s no reason why you can’t enjoy jumping the waves with young kids and there are plenty of surf schools to enrol with should you need more expert advice on learning the ways of the wave.
+If you’re careful though, there’s no reason why you can’t enjoy jumping the waves with young kids and there are two surf schools to enrol with should you need more expert advice on learning the ways of the wave.
 Although, be aware, you do need to book into these in advance if you want to take advantage of these.

 Mixing up our days between lake, ocean and forest is what made our stay at Hourtin Plage so enjoyable.
 Located an easy 300m stroll from the Atlantic coast and just a short 4km drive (or cycle) to the lake, our site, Camping Cote d’Argent, made the perfect base.
 It is busy in August, but we never had trouble finding a (free) parking space and could easily have stayed here much longer, whiling away the days digging ocean-defying sand cars, wallowing in the warm lake waters and watching the sun set over the sea.